-Y5/6 perform Annie- July 2022
+Y5/6 perform Mary Poppins- July 2024

-Supporting Learners in English
+Curriculum -History Supporting Learners in English

 Learning in English is carefully planned to include all learners.
 Learning may be differentiated by outcome, by support, by task or by resources.
 A range of interventions are also deployed to help close gaps or attend to individual needs.
 These may be delivered by the class teacher or teaching assistant within or outside the English lesson.

-A comprehensive series of interventions are also provided to offer targeted support - these may cover spelling, reading, fine motor skills, pre-teaching of vocabulary or precision teaching.
+A comprehensive series of interventions are also provided to offer targeted support - these may cover spelling, reading, fine motor skills, preteaching of vocabulary or precision teaching.
 Where needed, children may have an Individual Support Plan to target specific areas.
 Each target will be SMART - specific, measurable, attainable, relevant and timely.
 These will be taught and supported by teachers and teaching assistants.
 Specific resources have been purchased by the school to support learning including: Stareway to Spelling, Reading Pens, Alphabet Arc, a range of pencil grips and reading/writing materials.
 Advice from external professionals are also followed e.g. Educational Psychologists and Speech and Language Therapists.

+Y5/6 perform Oliver Twist - July 2023

-Reading with an EYFS governor.
+Working with Mrs Selby, the EYFS governor.